Technical Committee (TC) CYBER (cybersecurity) Activity Report 2022

 Chair: Alex Leadbeater, BT

-Security is particularly important to developments in networked digital systems such as the Internet of Things (IoT) and Industry 4.0.
-In addition, technologies such as virtualization and Cloud computing bring with them specific security threats.
+Security is particularly important to developments in networked systems such as the Internet of Things (IoT) and Industry 4.0.
+In addition, technologies such as virtualization and cloud computing bring with them specific security threats.

-At the same time, sensitivity towards the privacy of individuals/organizations and their data is intensifying with media exposure of insecure practice by governments and businesses, and there has been a proliferation of legislation worldwide, driven by these growing security concerns.
+Sensitivity towards the privacy of individuals/organizations and their data is intensifying with media exposure of insecure products and services, and there has been a proliferation of legislation worldwide driven by these growing security concerns.
 Balancing the twin demands of privacy and protection is a major challenge.
 Solutions must include a reliable and secure network infrastructure, but they also depend on trust on the part of users – both individuals and businesses – that privacy, confidentiality, secure identification, privacy-friendly security, the visibility of security and other concerns are properly addressed.

-TC CYBER works in close co-operation with numerous international, regional and national organizations and governments involved in cyber security, including the International Telecommunication Union (ITU) and the International Organization for Standardization (ISO).
-We also develop standards for security requirements that are not catered for elsewhere in ETSI, and offers security advice and guidance to users, manufacturers and network and infrastructure operators.
+TC CYBER works in close co-operation with numerous international, regional and national organizations and governments involved in cyber security, including the European Cybersecurity Agency (ENISA), CEN, CENELEC, the International Telecommunication Union (ITU) and the International Organization for Standardization (ISO).
+The committee also develops standards for security requirements that are not catered for elsewhere in ETSI.

 Quantum Safe Cryptography

 Quantum computers pose a major challenge to conventional cryptographic techniques, where information such as bank account details become subject to potential discovery and misuse.